Albert Humphrey (1926-2005) was a leading expert in the field of corporate strategic planning and strategy realization.

 It's fast (within a week) and proactive, so if you are in a situation that seems to be going nowhere fast, despite endless meetings, reports, and reviews then the TAM® process could be the answer to your challenges.

 This is a simple step-by-step summary of the process.
 Like all the best ideas it's actually quite simple.

-1. The senior man sets the objectives, the timing, and specifies results.
+- The senior leader sets the objectives, the timing, and specifies results.
 (1 hour)

-4. Business accounting data required by the team is produced, and given to each team member.
+- Business accounting data required by the team is produced and given to each team member.
 Planning issues from all employees are collected.
 (8 hours)

 TAM® identifies some very sensible underpinning factors; that for a business to be successful, there are six inter-related areas which have to be developed simultaneously.